- Focus Areas

 There is also a lightweight HTML version that is not as full featured, but will be soon!

 Explore data and maps from a variety of sources to learn more about natural resources and land management issues in the West.

 Simple place-based mapping and charting of floodplains, demographics, habitat, land use, and more.

-The Oregon Imagery Explorer Image Viewing and Extraction tool enables users to view, compare, stream, and download National Agriculture Imagery Program (NAIP) orthoimagery from multiple years since 1995, as well as available Pictometry and Lidar elevation products.
+The Oregon Imagery Explorer Image Viewing tool enables users to view, compare, and stream National Agriculture Imagery Program (NAIP) orthoimagery from multiple years since 1995.

 The Oregon Spatial Data Library provides public access to reliable and up-to-date spatial data.
 Currently, hundreds of spatial datasets are accessible including all of the statewide framework data available for Oregon.
 These datasets serve as base data or a variety of Geographic Information System (GIS) applications that support research, business and public services in Oregon and surrounding areas.

 The Communities Reporter is a unique resource for community practitioners as it links over 1000 places and 36 counties in Oregon and Siskiyou County, California to data gathered at the place, census tract, and county levels by various agencies and institutions.